Gratitude and Groundwork: Reflections on a Year of Extraordinary Community

 Written by Aurora Dreger, Project Director, Educating All Learners Alliance

-As the year draws to a close and I reflect on my first full year as the EALA Project Director, I am filled with overwhelming gratitude for the committed community I have the honor to lead.
+As a new year dawns and I reflect on my first full year as the EALA Project Director, I am filled with overwhelming gratitude for the committed community I have the honor to lead.
+By design, EALA is an “uncommon coalition,” bringing together a diverse network of partners – educator, parents, edtech leaders, and non-profits – who often wouldn’t sit in the same room.

 The progress described above is only possible because of our vibrant “network of networks” approach.
+Innovating isn’t just about doing something new, its about creating the space, the resources and the connections for partnership and progress.

 If you are part of a school, district, or non-profit, become an EALA Partner.
 This no-cost membership opens the door to collaboration, resource sharing, and opportunities to participate in our highest-impact initiatives.